 Jane is our Founder, figurehead, brand attractor, voice and strategic visionary.
 She takes our message to the corporate and business world; is our key PR spokesperson; she speaks at events all over the UK, develops new products, recruits and motivates the team, leads our team of Ambassadors, heads the development and delivery of our Stardom programme; is our social media queen; leads our brand and marketing activities and delivers some of our day events.

 Helen started her career in Law when she was 18 and progressed through a Manchester Law Firm to run the Crown Court Criminal department.
 After 10 years as a Lawyer she made a brief move to assist in her families Sales & Marketing business.
-Helen joined the Girls Out Loud team in February 2016 to support the Executive team across all areas of the business including marketing, database management, PR and general admin.
+Helen joined the Girls Out Loud team in February 2016 to support the Executive team across all areas of the business including event management, volunteer recruitment, marketing, database management, PR and general admin.
 Helen works her organisational magic to keep us all in order.